Mus-2000/INFOTC-1600/Page1.md

 the number of tracks you want can be selected at the bottom, dont worry you can always add more later.

+Make sure that the ouput is select to your correct intended output, most likely laptop speakers or in other cases an audio interface